vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>

-In the lastfm collection, each track lists similar tracks with a similarity score using float resolution, according to this algorithm the most similar track to out sample document is `TRWJIPT128E0791D99` with a similarity score of 1.0.
+In the lastfm collection, each track lists similar tracks with a similarity score using float resolution, according to this similarity algorithm the most similar track to our sample document is `TRWJIPT128E0791D99` with a similarity score of 1.0.
 Let us search for that document using the query api this time:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="Bryan Adams">
-$ vespa query 'yql=select title,artist from track where track_id contains "TRWJIPT128E0791D99"' 'hits=1'
+$ vespa query 'yql=select title, artist from track where track_id contains "TRWJIPT128E0791D99"' 'hits=1'
 </pre>
 </div>